russellhadley/mcgutils/doc/getstarted.md

 ```

 If `--tsv <file_name>` or `--json <file_name>` is passed, all the diff data extracted and analyzed
-will be written out for futher analysis.
+will be written out for further analysis.

 ## Leveraging cloud resources